vime-js/vime/README.md

 place.
 Understanding 1700 lines of code for just the [controls](https://github.com/sampotts/plyr/blob/master/src/js/controls.js) is simply too hard.
 However, this may be fixed in time.

-📝  ***Think I got something wrong, or you can add to or improve what's been said?
+📝  ***Think I got something wrong or you can improve what's been said?
 Please create a PR as I'd love make any necessary changes.***

-## Warning
+## Warnings

-If you're looking for something that has battled the test of time and is realiable today in a large production app, then Vime is not for you.
+- If you're looking for something that has battled the test of time and is realiable today in a large production app, then Vime is not for you.
 You should go ahead and checkout [Videojs][github-videojs] and [Plyr][github-plyr].

-I've done my best to go through their source code and try to avoid as many mistakes as possible, and I've performed a bunch of manual laborious testing in browsers, but nothing compares to real world usage.
-Furthermore, IE 11 has not been tested at all.
+- IE 11 has not been tested at all.
 There will definitely be bugs.
-If IE 11 is important to you, then don't use Vime in production just yet.
+If this is important to you, then don't use Vime in production just yet.

 ## Screenshots

 <img
   width="100%"